-GSA Cuts App Deployment from 14 Months to 2–3 Days with Cloud Foundry
+GSA Cuts Deployment Time from 14 Months to 2–3 Days with Cloud Foundry

 A common architecture provides benefits, developers are much happier, but it's critical to document everything and use Spiff for manifests.

 A very small team is leveraging Cloud Foundry to provide substantial benefits to a very large government agency.

 The General Services Administration (GSA) is an independent agency of the U.S. federal government, with 12,000 employees.
 The 18F team is a small group within the GSA that's improving app development and deployment with CF.